 However, the worst of the rain persisted just long enough for a scoop of ice cream in a cone.
 Then shortly after, it was back to the machines, to meander back towards the city.

-Merrily, trundling along with dampened tweed but high-spirits, the thundering two-wheel convoy drew waves and smiles from knee-high folks.
-And on their guardians and other onlookers, somewhat bemused grins were found.
-Plenty captured snaps of the oddity to no-doubt bemuse and amuse friends and family alike.
+Merrily, trundling along in dampened tweed but heightened spirits, the thundering two-wheel convoy drew waves and smiles from knee-high children.
+While on their guardians’ faces were found, somewhat bemused grins.
+Plenty of people captured photos of the oddity, to no doubt bemuse and amuse friends and family alike.

 DISTINGUISHED GENTLEMAN’S RIDE – RAISING AWARENESS ON TWO WHEELS